 Here is the kicker though.
 I would have to pay for the Disneyland Paris option today, right now.
 With the Disney World option, I could book it now with a £100 deposit, and the rest won't be due until March 2018.
 Edit: Fiona has commented to let me know that if you ring the Disneyland Paris booking line, you can pay a deposit and not pay the entire amount up front.

-With both options, you still need to account for travel and your spending money.
+With both options, you still need to account for travel and your spending money for Orlando.

 The good things about Disneyland Paris

 This post has been mostly doom and gloom, but we did enjoy our time together.
 There are still plenty of things we enjoyed about Disneyland Paris.